robin-raymond/zax.io/basics.md

     // ...
 }

-// function variables when used as as function prototypes are recommended in
+// function prototypes are recommended in upper CamelCase FunctionPrototype :: alias type ()()
-// upper CamelCase (and should be declared as `final` with no assigned function
-// implementation and containing no value capturing) FunctionPrototype final : ()()

 // scope names are recommended in lower_case_with_underscores scope my_scope {